riongull/notes/terminal_notes.md

 $ touch "readme.md" # creates a new file (can use without quotes for files w/o spaces)
 $ nano "readme.md" # creates a new file and open editor to edit, "npm install nano" to get nano
 $ mkdir "New Folder" # creates a new folder
-$ cat readme.md # reads/displays file in terminal
+$ cat readme.md # reads/displays file in terminal, name is from "concatenate and print", all files given as parameters are concatenated and sent to "standard output"
+$ cp
 $ mv "readme.md" "Read Me.md" # updates/renames file from x to y
 $ mv "New Folder" "newer-folder" # updates/renames folder from x to y
 $ rm "readme.md" # deletes a file (can use without quotes for files w/o spaces)